cheshire-cat-ai/docs/mkdocs/technical/debugging/vscode.md

 ## Troubleshooting

-#### I click the button but the i don't see the debugging bar / the breakpoints are not respected
+#### I click the button but then I don't see the debugging bar / the breakpoints are not respected

 This usually means that the debugger is not active, make sure to active the debugger by asking the cat!